Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest. “

 -Matthew 11:28 NLT

-As I checked my email later that next day to see what I was missing out on, I found a lot of emails reassuring me that everything would be taken care of from my colleagues and that my students were in good hands.
+As I checked my email later that next day to see what I was missing out on, I found a lot of emails reassuring me that everything would be taken care of by my colleagues and that my students were in good hands.
 It was so great to have such a great support system to help each other out when we are sick or if something comes up.
 In teaching especially, it is my feeling that you need to take care of yourself first and then your students.
 If you are sick, then you will not be able to give 100% to your students, and they deserve that every day you are there.

 Some of us have pretty demanding jobs whether it be in education, healthcare, public service, etc. that take a toll on our body physically, and emotionally.
 I also feel that if you have personal days and you want to take one then you certainly should.
 You should not have to feel bad about taking a personal day off of work.
 A day or so every once in a while could be exactly what you need to recharge and do something fun by yourself or with your family.
 Some folks like to go on field trips with their kids, go on a date with their spouse, enjoy nature, or get a few things done around the house.
 If you are thinking about a personal day here in the near future, you want to make sure you are considerate of your colleagues and your employer.